DannyYu728/Tamagotchi/README.md

 3. More attacks for the boss.
 4. More Levels, enemies and bosses.
 5. Custom Pixel Artworks
+6. Tamagotchi is still in Alpha, it needs more work.
+7. Add option menu to change variables

 ##### Credits and Acknowledgements:
 Web Dev Junkie for the Space Invader Tutorial: https://github.com/codyseibert/youtube

+Kirupa for the click to move: https://www.kirupa.com/snippets/move_element_to_click_position.htm

 PRGuitarMan for everthing Nyan Cat: https://www.nyan.cat/